73794449/android_device_sony_yoshino-common/README.md

 Device configuration for yoshino platform
 =========================================

-This is the Lineage 17.1 device configuration for the Yoshino platform.
+This is the Resurrection Remix OS Q device configuration for the Yoshino platform.

 Devices based on Yoshino platform: